 Safely Storing Caviar

 Keep the caviar sealed until it is needed for service.
 Once opened, cover and refrigerate the caviar.
 Use the caviar, once opened, within a day or two.
-When covering caviar, it best to use plastic wrap directly on top of the caviar before placing it into the refrigerated.
-Once in the refrigerator it is a good idea to turn the tin upside down once a day so the oil can reach all the eggs.
-Like fine wines, caviar flavors change with age; tins are periodically turned to help develop its flavors and texture.
+When covering caviar, it best to use plastic wrap directly on top of the caviar before placing it into the refrigerator.
+Once in the refrigerator, it is a good idea to turn the tin upside-down once a day so the oil can reach all the eggs.
+Like fine wine, caviar flavors change with age; tins are periodically turned to help develop its flavor and texture.

 Be sure to keep the caviar cold.
 Freezing caviar can be done, but is not recommended for caviar with softer outside membranes – such as Caspian varieties.
 Freezing can toughen the caviar roe’s membrane and alter the flavor.
 However, many varieties of American caviar can be frozen and, because of this, can be utilized in recipes where the normal production might have broken the pearls.
 It is not recommended, but if you cannot consume the caviar within one week and cannot just refrigerate it, then your only option is to freeze it or discard it.
 When taking it out of the freezer let the caviar thaw slowly before serving.